 First and foremost your iPhone’s passcode is used to unlock the device.
 Sure you can unlock an iPhone with Face ID or Touch ID however when these biometric unlock methods don’t work or you reboot your device, you are required to unlock the iPhone with a passcode.

-You also need iPhone’s passcode for performing various actions such as adding a VPN configuration profile, adding iOS beta profile, installing iOS updates and more.
+You also need an iPhone’s passcode for performing various actions such as adding a VPN configuration profile, adding an iOS beta profile, installing iOS updates, and more.
 On iOS 16 users also need to put in their device’s passcode in order to access locked notes inside the Notes app.

 Setting a secure iPhone passcode is very important.
-An easy to guess passcode like ‘1234’ can give an easy access to other people into your iPhone.
-Instead of using an easy to guess passcode try using a complex passcode with random numbers.
+An easy-to-guess passcode like ‘1234’ can give easy access to other people into your iPhone.
+Instead of using an easy-to-guess passcode try using a complex passcode with random numbers.

-You can make the passcode even more secure by taking advantage of alphanumeric of custom numeric passcode options.
+You can make the passcode even more secure by taking advantage of alphanumeric or custom numeric passcode options.
 More on this in the next section…

 Different iPhone passcode options